-Despite one’s best effort to screen applicants in order to find the most qualified tenants, great credit scores and on time rent payments do not always reflect great home maintenance behavior.
-In fact, a lot of renters find one of the perks of rental housing includes the ability to differ home maintenance responsibilities to property managers and owners.
+Despite one’s best effort to screen applicants in order to find the most qualified tenants, great credit scores, and on-time rent payments do not always reflect great home maintenance behavior.
+In fact, a lot of renters find one of the perks of rental housing includes the ability to defer home maintenance responsibilities to property managers and owners.

 - You will identify any maintenance issues that need to be fixed before they become expensive problems.

 - You can make sure your tenants are following lease terms and taking care of tenant required maintenance.

 Types of Inspections for Rentals

 If you self-manage your rental properties you should be prepared to conduct 4 types of inspections, these include routine inspections and those related to the beginning and end of a lease term.
 If you use a property management company to manage your rental properties, you should verify that they plan on conducting similar types of inspections which should be outlined in your management agreement.

 Make sure to keep excellent records of your inspections, including notes with dates and pictures.
 Inspection reports and paperwork help you keep track of the condition of your property, and can also serve as legal documents if anything happens to your rental home.
 Keep inspection reports and maintenance files stored electronically in your property management software account, which should provide unlimited cloud-based storage options linked directly to a property or a tenant for easy access and reference.

 For an added bonus, look for a property management software that connects you with a mobile inspection app to make rental property inspections convenient for you, your team, and your tenants.

 Mobile Inspection App for Self-Guided Inspections